-In Alberta, there are two sources for student loans: Government of Canada and Government of Alberta.
+In Alberta, there are two sources for student loans: The government of Canada and the Government of Alberta.
 You only need to use one application.
 The decision to allocate funds from the two programs will be made for you.
 If you are eligible, you may receive both Canada and Alberta Student Loans and you will have multiple loan payments.

 This provincial program was implemented to supplement assistance available to post-secondary Alberta students under the Canada Student Loan Program.
 Loans are based on financial need and are interest free while the student attends a designated post-secondary institution full-time.
 Alberta Student Loans are a financial agreement between an individual and the Government of Alberta and must be repaid within a defined period of time.